-Through personalized decision support, employers can give all employees the opportunity to choose the health plan that works best for them.
+Through personalized decision support, employers can allow all employees to choose the health plan that works best for them.
 This drives equity in the workplace.

 As a gateway to health and a barrier against financial insecurity, health insurance is one of the biggest tools that employers have for promoting employee health and wealth equity.
 Importantly, while making sure employees all have access to health benefits is a foundational step towards equality, it is not enough.
 Employers need to focus on benefits being equitable rather than just equal (e.g., the same for everyone).

 Health benefit equity means that everyone not only has access to health benefits, but they also have an equal opportunity to take advantage of those benefits.

 To drive workplace equity, business leaders need to recognize how an employee’s life situation (income, family structure, gender, race, location, health status) and the employer’s benefit structure can differentially impact employees’ ability to optimally choose and use their health plans.
 Plan design improvements, like income-based contributions, can go a long way toward promoting equity in the workplace.
 So too can health plan decision support.

 Decision support helps employees choose a plan where they get the care they need at the lowest cost.
 Several studies have shown that people rarely choose the best-value health plan.
 And troublingly, lower-income populations are disproportionately likely to buy more health insurance than they need, which can contribute to a widening health and wealth gap.